VowpalWabbit/vowpal_wabbit/README.windows.txt

-	   	adds a reference to the WindowsSDKDir Include\um change vw_static properties for debug 64bit to /Zi from /Zl to shut up some warnings. change the vw and static_vw to use n intermediate directoryies that appends the $(ProjectName). this avoid various conflicts and warnings caused by dumping into the same directory. change link build copies to use PlatformShortName rather than PlatformName to avoid Win32 in favor of x86
+	   	adds a reference to the WindowsSDKDir Include\um change vw_static properties for debug 64bit to /Zi from /Zl to shut up some warnings. change the vw and static_vw to use n intermediate directories that appends the $(ProjectName). this avoid various conflicts and warnings caused by dumping into the same directory. change link build copies to use PlatformShortName rather than PlatformName to use x86 rather than Win32 Note building the anycpu solution has problems with cs_test

       	vowpalwabbit/vw.sln
 		change configurations to use Debug|x86 from Debug|AnyCpu

       c_test/c_test.vcxproj
 		change to VS 12
-	change configurations to use Debug|x86 from Debug|AnyCpu change cs_test to use x86 and x64 rather than anycpue
+		change configurations to use Debug|x86 from Debug|AnyCpu change cs_test to use x86 and x64 rather than anycpu